-- 4. In the User ID field and Password fields, type a valid user name and a valid password.
+4. In the User ID field and Password fields, type a valid user name and a valid password.

-Remember, to be able to complete the activities and exercises in this book, you must be a member of a group with administrator rights. - 5.
-In the Connect to Server window, select Connect.
+Remember, to perform the activities and exercises in this book, the account credentials you supply must be for a member of the NerveCenter Administrators group (ncadmins) on the host where the NerveCenter Server is running.

+5. In the Connect to Server window, select Connect.